nikkhil160/nikhil/clsyrpcgh000008l34i1h3dm1.md

 **Note: This article is intended to be short and on-point.
 Hence I'm just writing the basic KPIs and an in-depth article will be published on-demand.**

+I have also published an eBook called **The Ultimate Shopify Marketing Checklist** that you can find on [Amazon](https://www.amazon.com/gp/product/B0CW18S5VB?tag=).

 ## E-commerce KPIs

 1. **Conversion Rate:**